 Colleges with Dance Majors: How to Choose

 Becoming a dancer requires determination and hard work, and schools help each student realize his or her potential through a rigorous curriculum.
-Graduates may pursue performance careers or open a dance studio upon completion of a bachelor's degree program.
+Read on to learn what you should keep in mind as you consider different dance programs, and see a list of some U.S. schools with dance programs.

 How to Select a Dance School

-In addition to a technical foundation, schools allow students to choose from an array of dance styles and topics, such as choreography, Labanotation (a notation method for analyzing movement), world dance, tap, jazz, hip hop and Gyrokinesis (a yoga form for dancers).
-Students may wish to select a program that offers the most instruction in their desired style.
+- In addition to a technical foundation, schools allow students to choose from an array of dance styles and topics, such as choreography, Labanotation (a notation method for analyzing movement), world dance, tap, jazz, hip hop and Gyrokinesis (a yoga form for dancers).

-To supplement a student's training, schools may invite guest artists to hold master classes or work in-residence.
-This allows students to experience different techniques and make connections with professionals in the dance industry.
-Students may also wish to research the careers and accomplishments of regular dance faculty, since some schools employ well-known dancers, producers and choreographers.
+- To supplement a student's training, schools may invite guest artists to hold master classes or work in-residence, which allows students to experience different techniques and make connections with professionals in the dance industry.

 Dance Program Overviews